liuchengxu/liuchengxu.github.io/_posts/2019-12-20-speed-up-vim-python-plugin-using-rust.md

 What's more, using the async job only can not let Vim remain reponsive when dispatching these CPU-intensive tasks, [see this issue](https://github.com/liuchengxu/vim-clap/issues/75).

+>**Update: I wrongly thought the flicker is possibly unavoidable before, with luck the [latest vim-clap](https://github.com/liuchengxu/vim-clap) has fixed the flicker and performance issue of async job!**
+>
+>But the optimization in this post is still meaningful, which could avoid the overheads of spawning the job when the data set is not huge.

 ### Missing advanced fuzzy finder in VimScript

 As I have said, vim-clap can be served as a fuzzy finder.
 With vimscript only, you can only handle a small few thousand items and have the limited regex based substring fuzzy filtering at that moment.
 There is no advanced fuzzy filtering algorithm written in vimscript.